-The itchy red bumps came out of nowhere and you’re wondering whether this mystery rash is something you need to show to your doctor or if you can soothe it away with over-the-counter salves.
+The itchy red bumps came out of nowhere and it's unclear whether the mystery rash is something that needs a doctor or if it can be soothed away with over-the-counter salves.

 One important rule of thumb is to seek help if the rash came with other symptoms.

-“The majority of rashes are not life threatening,” says Dr. Daniela Kroshinsky, an associate professor of dermatology at Harvard Medical School and director of inpatient dermatology and pediatric dermatology at Massachusetts General Hospital.
+“The majority of rashes are not life threatening,” said Dr. Daniela Kroshinsky, an associate professor of dermatology at Harvard Medical School and director of inpatient dermatology and pediatric dermatology at Massachusetts General Hospital.